lit/lit.dev/packages/lit-dev-content/site/docs/tools/publishing.md

 See the [tsconfig.json documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for more information.

-### Transpiling with Babel
+### Compiling with Babel

-To transpile a Lit component that uses proposed JavaScript features not yet included in ES2019, use Babel.
+To compile a Lit component that uses proposed JavaScript features not yet included in ES2019, use Babel.

 Install Babel and the Babel plugins you need.
 For example: